 Ran is survived by his wife, Barbara; three children: Lisa Farnum, Laura (Edmund “Gerry”) O’Shea, and Joseph (Tuneka) Farnum; four grandchildren: Matthew (Eva) Kozerski, Leslie Kozerski, Stephanie (Randall Collett) Farnum and Elizabeth Farnum; great grandchildren: Thaddeus and Anelia Kozerski; along with many nieces and nephews.

 He was preceded in death by his sister Dorothy Buesing; brothers Daniel and Keith Farnum; and step-siblings Mel Osinga, Mildred Arps, and Lillian Krug.

 The family would like to thank St. Paul’s Elder Services for the years of daytime activities, and both Heartwood Homes and Theda Care Hospice for the warm care he received in the final weeks of his life.
 The family also wants to offer heartfelt thanks to Elyse-Krista Mische, a loving caregiver and companion to Ran to the very end.

 Ran requested there be no visitation or service.
 A spring memorial gathering is being planned.
 Memorials to the “On A Positive Note” Chorus or the Appleton area Memory Cafes, both part of the Fox Valley Memory Project, would be greatly appreciated.

-To send flowers to Randall's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Randall Farnum, please visit our floral store.